mora-lab/installing/virtualbox/README.md

 ## - Installing CentOS-8
 <br>

-> 10. Now we can proceed to install the OS for our new VM.
-First, select the downloaded ISO file.
+> 10. Now we can proceed to install the OS for our new VM: First, click on the new VM and the "Select startup disk" window will be opened.
+Then click on the small folder icon to get the "Optical disk selector" window, and, finally, click on "Create" and select the downloaded ISO file.

 <br>
 <img src="images/VBox19.PNG" width="400">